i-soumya18/ConsensusVision/README.md

 1. **Upload Images**: Take photos or select from gallery/files
 2. **Ask Questions**: Type your query about the images
 3. **Text Extraction**: App automatically extracts text from images using OCR
+4. **Contextual Processing**: App builds conversation context from previous exchanges
-4. **Dual AI Processing**: Both Gemini and Hugging Face models process your query
+5. **Dual AI Processing**: Both Gemini and Hugging Face models process your query with full context
-5. **Smart Evaluation**: AI responses are compared and the best answer is selected
+6. **Smart Evaluation**: AI responses are compared and the best contextual answer is selected
+7. **Continuous Conversation**: Follow-up questions maintain full conversation context
-6. **Instant Response**: Get comprehensive, accurate answers quickly
+8. **Instant Response**: Get comprehensive, contextually-aware answers quickly

+### 🧠 Contextual Conversation Features

+- **Memory Retention**: AI remembers what you've discussed before
+- **Image References**: Previously uploaded images are referenced in ongoing conversations
+- **Follow-up Awareness**: Questions like "What about this?" or "Can you explain more?" are understood in context
+- **Smart Context Trimming**: Long conversations automatically preserve important early context
+- **Visual Indicators**: See when responses use conversation context with special icons

 ## 📋 Prerequisites